I love watching the NBA, even when my favorite teams have to rebuild for years on end.

 There comes a time when a team can no longer compete for a championship.
 That is when a rebuild is in order.
 There are a lot of reasons a team needs to do this: The team is getting too old, your star player is no longer in their prime, or the bankroll can no longer afford to keep the talent together.
 Now the team can no longer gather enough wins to remain competitive.
 How do you fix a team that had a 20-win season?

 I’ll show you with this step-by-step guide on how to reconstruct an NBA team.
-The two main methods are through the draft and free agency, which can be more expensive and riskier but quicker.
+The two main methods of gaining players are through the draft and free agency, which can be more expensive and riskier but quicker.
 This is what the Lakers consistently do.
 For this guide, I will occasionally bring up great moves from other teams in the past that restructured their roster.

 Main Steps to Rebuilding a Team